msf-navarro/editalbox/README.md

 ### updates:

 August11<br/>
-- Created a custom runtime exception for requests not found.
+- Created a custom runtime exception for requests not found.<br/>
-- Created a custom runtime exception for invalid requests.
+- Created a custom runtime exception for invalid requests.<br/>
-- Created an exception handler.
+- Created an exception handler.<br/>
   [To-do: test if exceptions work for all requests, handle remainder bad inputs, Spring Security]<br/>

 August06<br/>